Why study B.S. CIS: Concentration Information Assurance and Security at APSU?

 High Impact Practices (HIPs) are effortful experiences that help students build substantive relationships, engage across differences, gain valuable feedback on their work, apply what they have learned in and out of the classroom, and provide an opportunity for reflection.

-What Do Computer Information Systems: Concentration Information Assurance and Security Majors Do After Graduation?
+What Do B.S.
+CIS: Concentration Information Assurance and Security Majors Do After Graduation?

 - Computer Support Specialist